 I wish I were Commander in Chief over there [ India ]!
 I would address that Oriental character which must be powerfully spoken to, in something like the following placard, which should be vigorously translated into all native dialects, :“I, The Inimitable, holding this office of mine, and firmly believing that I hold it by the permission of Heaven and not by the appointment of Satan, have the honor to inform you Hindoo gentry that it is my intention, with all possible avoidance of unnecessary cruelty and with all merciful swiftness of execution, to exterminate the Race from the face of the earth, which disfigured the earth with the late abominable atrocities”…

-On the other side, you see a wounded soldier (from the WW1) who would’ve fought on behalf of the British.
+On the other side, you see a wounded soldier who would’ve fought the First World War on behalf of the British.

 The incidents in the first panel simply underline Britain’s failure to treat Indians equally as subjects the Empire in India and abroad & reward the loyalty and sacrifices of Indians during WWI.

 Panel 2: The Massacre at Jallianwala Bagh